Overview and guidelines relating to trustee professional conduct proceedings

 Publication of the decision

-The decision of the adjudicator, with reasons, will be provided to the trustee no later than three months after the conclusion of the hearing, in accordance with subsection 14.02(4) of the BIA.
-The decision will be posted on the OSB’s website and in each division office of the OSB.
+The decision of the adjudicator, with reasons, will be provided to the LIT no later than three months after the conclusion of the hearing, in accordance with subsection 14.02(4) of the BIA.
+The decision will be posted on the OSB’s website.

 Review by the Federal Court

-Pursuant to subsection 14.02(5) of the BIA, the decision is deemed to be a decision of a federal board, commission or tribunal and may be judicially reviewed by the Federal Court.
+Pursuant to subsection 14.02(5) of the BIA, the decision is deemed to be a decision of a federal board, commission or tribunal that may be reviewed pursuant to the Federal Courts Act.